OmkarAcharekar/ChatValve/README.md

 $ npm start
 ```

+# How to Contribute 🖋

+* Clone this Repository and run the app - Steps are mentioned above.
+* If you face issues in any step open a new issue in this repository.
+* To fix issues / add new features  follow Developer Guidelines.

+# Important Message ✉️

+* Still there are things to complete as well as to implement, If you find this app intresting than hit me up; I will be
+glad to work with you.

 ## Download

 The latest installable version of chatValve for android and ios coming soon.

 ## Credits